Consumer edition active

 Diagnosis of Toxoplasmosis in Newborns

-• For the mother: Blood tests
+• For a pregnant person: Blood tests

-The diagnosis of toxoplasmosis in a pregnant woman is usually based on blood tests that detect antibodies against the parasite.
+The diagnosis of toxoplasmosis in a pregnant person is usually based on blood tests that detect antibodies against the parasite.
 (Antibodies are proteins produced by the immune system to help defend the body against attack, including by parasites.)

 To determine whether a fetus has been infected, a doctor can take a sample of the fluid around the fetus (amniotic fluid) and test it for antibodies to the parasite and for the parasite's genetic material (DNA).
 The test, a procedure called amniocentesis, is usually done after the 14th week of pregnancy.

-In some states, the infection is found in seemingly healthy newborns during routine newborn screening tests using a dried blood spot.
+In some states in the United States, the infection is found in seemingly healthy newborns during routine newborn screening tests using a dried blood spot.
 If doctors suspect a newborn is infected, they test the blood and the fluid that surrounds the brain and spinal cord (spinal fluid).
 To obtain spinal fluid, doctors do a spinal tap (lumbar puncture).
 Other body fluids and the placenta may also be tested.
 Doctors do imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), of the brain to look for abnormalities typical of toxoplasmosis.
 Newborns are also given a thorough eye examination by an ophthalmologist (a medical doctor who specializes in the evaluation and treatment of all types of eye disorders) and hearing tests.

 Prognosis for Toxoplasmosis in Newborns